forta-network/starter-kits/alert-combiner-py/README.md

   - Note: the detection bot will only alert once per cluster observed

 - ATTACK-DETECTOR-6

   - Fires when any of the above alerts would have triggered, but was associated with an end user attack.
 This alert is only emitted in beta version of bot.
   - Severity is always set to "info"
   - Type is always set to "exploit"
   - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-PREPARATION
+  - Fires when there are only Funding and Preparation stage alerts.
+  - Severity is always set to "high"
+  - Type is always set to "exploit"
+  - Note: the detection bot will only alert once per cluster observed

 The metadata for each alert will contain:

 - anomaly_score - the overall anomaly score, which the bot thresholds on
 - anomaly_score_stage_STAGE - the anomaly score per stage (funding, preparation, exploitation, money laundering)
 - attacker address - the EOA that executed the attack
 - involved_addresses_X - the address that was touched in any of the base alerts
 - involved_address_bloom_filter_X - the bloom filter that contains all touched address of the base bot if the address field was capped
 - involved_alert_X - the bot_id, alert_id, and alert_hash for all the base bot alerts

 For example:

 ```
   {
     "createdAt": "2023-08-19T12:35:59.129519588Z",